RobinKwong/robinkwong.github.io/_posts/2017-11-11-adventurex.md

 Don't be afraid to stray from your lane to make mistakes, rock the boat, and stepping outside the mainstream.

 Representation really does matter.

+Q: How to fix established worlds?
+A: Sometimes there are older ideeas.
+Sometimes can maybe, not mention those ideas any more.
+If character or issue is core to the world, then maybe can bring in new characters to balance representation.

+Q: How do you know you're on the right track?
+Is it just instinct, or is there something more?
+A: Have to start with own instinct, but important, too, to show it to others with diverse opinions and get feedback.